MicrosoftDocs/appcenter-docs/docs/auth/index.md

 App Center Auth is a cloud-based identity management service that enables developers to authenticate users and manage user identities.

-App Center Auth also integrates with other parts of App Center, enabling developers to leverage the user identity to [view user data](~/data/index.md) in other services and even [send push notifications to users](https://docs.microsoft.com/appcenter/push/push-to-user#app-center-auth-set-identity) instead of individual devices.
+App Center Auth also integrates with other parts of App Center, enabling developers to leverage user identity to [view user data](~/data/index.md) in other services and even [send push notifications to users](~/push/push-to-user.md#app-center-auth-set-identity) instead of individual devices.
 Whether you are an app developer building a collaboration app for users inside your organization or the next social networking platform, you will need a way to authenticate users and manage user identities.

 Auth is currently in preview, but is fully supported.
 Our preview supports native iOS, Android and Xamarin.
 Setting up the Auth preview requires an existing Azure subscription and [Azure Active Directory B2C](https://azure.microsoft.com/services/active-directory-b2c/) tenant.